hipstersmoothie/hipstersmoothie.com/pages/garden/Podcast Tooling.md

 # Podcast Tooling

-One thing I didn't antipate when starting the [[devtools.fm]] podcast was the amount of tools I would have to evaluate.
+One thing I didn't anticipate when starting the [[devtools.fm]] podcast was the amount of tools I would have to evaluate.
-While chossing my editor was pretty easy (I work a [Descript](http://descript.com)), all of the other tools I needed were unknown to me.
+While choosing my editor was pretty easy (I work a [Descript](http://descript.com)), all of the other tools I needed were unknown to me.

 ## Guest Scheduling